-We have reviewed the Use of Proceeds data as included in the Green Bond Allocation and Impact report (hereafter 'the Report') of Smurfit Kappa Group Plc (hereafter: Smurfit Kappa) for the year ended 31 December 2021.
+We have reviewed the 'Use of Proceeds Allocation Table' of Smurfit Kappa Group plc (hereafter: 'Smurfit Kappa') for the year ended 31 December 2022.
 A review is aimed at obtaining a limited level of assurance.

-Based on the procedures performed nothing has come to our attention that causes us to believe that the Use of Proceeds data of the green bonds XS2388182573 and XS2388183381 are not prepared, in all material respects, in accordance with the reporting criteria as disclosed on page 6 of the report.
+Based on the procedures performed nothing has come to our attention that causes us to believe that the 'Use of Proceeds Allocation Table' is not prepared, in all material respects, in accordance with the reporting criteria as disclosed on page 7 of the report.